kohler/hotcrp/devel/apidoc/users.md

 > Retrieve account status

-Return the status of a user account: its `email`, whether it is `disabled`, and whether it is a `placeholder` (a stub account created on someone’s behalf — for example a requested reviewer who has not yet signed in — that is not yet a fully activated account).
+Return the status of a user account: its `email`, whether it is `disabled`, and whether it is a `placeholder` (a stub account created on someone’s behalf—for example a requested reviewer who has not yet signed in—that is not yet a fully activated account).

 Name the account in `email`; `me` or the caller’s own email selects the caller.